disneystreaming/weaver-test/docs/logging.md

 title: Logging information
 ---

-Weaver allows provides with per-test lazy-loggers.
-The log statements are only ever reported if the test was unsuccessful.
-Because tests in weaver run in parallel by default, this makes it easier to tie printed information to the test they originated from.
+Weaver provides each individual test with a lazy-logger.
+The log statements only get reported if the test is unsuccessful.
+Because tests in weaver run in parallel by default, this makes it easier to tie printed information to the test it originated from.

 ```scala mdoc
 import weaver._